redhat-developer/odo/docs/proposals/odo-deploy.md

 - Delete the build container and the pod.

 #### Deploy
-- Delete any existing deployments (if the user runs `odo deploy` multiple times).
 - Fetch the deployment manifest using URI in the attributes of the devfile. and make it available in the container.
 - Replace templated text in the deployment manifest with relevant values:
     - PROJECT_NAME: name of odo project
     - CONTAINER_IMAGE: `tag` for the built image
     - PORT: URL information in env.yaml
-- Apply the new deployment manifest.
+- Apply the new deployment manifest create/update the application deployment.
 - Save the deployment manifest in `.odo` folder.
 - Provide the user with a URL for accessing the deployed application.